cesarriva/mimic-mania-server/README.md

 By default, the server runs at http://localhost:4000/ and the database client runs at http://localhost:5555.

+Specify `host.docker.internal` as the host in order to access the DB instance.

 ## Features
 * **Express**: A fast and minimal web application framework for Node.js.
 * **Socket.io**: Enables real-time bidirectional event-based communication between the server and clients.